-And then he was dead; no goodbyes, no apologies for all I haven’t done, no impressing upon him how little those little mistakes of his really mattered.
-Just a phone call, a lot of waiting around in an intensive care unit, a lot of shouting at doctors with all the empathy of a piece of plastic, and another phone call to say he had died, thankfully before he ever regained consciousness and before they amputated his legs, which they hilariously described as giving him “the potential for a full recovery”.
+And then he was dead; no goodbyes, no apologies for all I haven’t done, no impressing upon him how little those lost tempers really mattered.
+There was only a bad news phone call, a lot of waiting around in an intensive care unit, a lot of shouting at doctors with all the empathy of a piece of plastic, and another phone call to say he had died, thankfully before he ever regained consciousness and before they amputated his legs, which they hilariously described as giving him “the potential for a full recovery”.

 Here I am, living my life, watching each day go by, sitting in the car and looking at the little strip of moss that grows in the crevice of the window frame.
 I am so happy to be alive, to be able to watch life pass me by.
 I look out at the English countryside he liked, but whose inhabitants he did not understand, and listening to Jimmy Cliff.

 I can see clearly now, the rain is gone,